ignite/cli/docs/02 Using Starport/01_using_starport/01_using_starport.md

 To add a post run `blogcli tx blog create-post "My title" "This is a blog" --from=user1`.

-These are the basic commands navigating starport.
+These are the basic commands for getting started with starport.
 From creating a first blockchain to adding your own data types and accessing the User Interface.
 In the next two chapters, we will be looking closer at the initial setup for starport and how to configure it.
-Afterwards, we will be looking into more complex usecases, where each of the commands and more will be explained in more detail.
+Afterwards, we will be looking into more complex usecases, where each of the commands and more will be explained in detail.

-#### `accounts`

-A list of user accounts created during genesis of your application.
+#### Accounts on your blockchain

+An account on the blockchain is a keypair of private and public keys.
+When you start your blockchain with starport, you can define the name of the keys and the amount of coins they start with.
+The keys are created for you and displayed on startup.
+You can use these keys when interacting with your blockchain. a list of user accounts is created during genesis of your application.
+You can define them as follows in your `config.yml` file.
+See an example in chapter [configuration](../03_configuration/03_configuration.md).

 | Key   | Required | Type            | Description                                       |
 | ----- | -------- | --------------- | ------------------------------------------------- |
 | name  | Y        | String          | Local name of the key pair                        |
 | coins | Y        | List of Strings | Initial coins with denominations (e.g. "100coin") |

-#### `validator`
+#### The initial validator

+Blocks on a tendermint blockchain are created and validated by the so called `validators`.
+You can define the set of validators your blockchain starts with in your `config.yml`.
-A property that describes your local validator. `name` should be one of the names, specified in the `accounts` array.
+The validator property describes your set of validators.
+Use a `name` that you have specified in the `accounts` array.
 The account should have enough tokens for staking purposes.
+See an example in chapter [configuration](../03_configuration/03_configuration.md).

 | Key    | Required | Type   | Description                                                                         |
 | ------ | -------- | ------ | ----------------------------------------------------------------------------------- |